tomerkizel/goat-go/README.md

 ```go
 func (p *PArray) GetArray() []any
 ```
-Merge allows you to merge two same-types PArrays into a single PArray
+Merge allows you to merge two PArrays of the same type into a single PArray
 ```go
 func (p *PArray) Merge(q *PArray) (*PArray, error)
 ```